microsoft/vscode-react-native/README.md

 - have the [`emulator`](https://developer.android.com/studio/run/emulator-commandline) utility available in your `PATH` if you're developing Android applications
 - are using [VS Code](https://code.visualstudio.com) and have [installed this extension from the Marketplace](https://marketplace.visualstudio.com/items?itemName=msjsdiag.vscode-react-native).
 - have your React Native project root folder open in VS Code.
-- If you want to use Android emulator, please, make sure `emulator` utility is added to PATH

 Please notice that the extension uses `.vscode/.react` directory at the project root to store intermediate files required for debugging.
 Although these files usually get removed after debug session ends, you may want to add this directory to your project's `.gitignore` file.